xJustinW/Home-Lab-DNS-Server/README.md

 <h1>Home Lab: Personal DNS Server</h1>
+In this lab, I am documenting the steps I take in order to install Adguard Home on my Raspberry Pi to create my own personal DNS Server.
+The DNS server's main role on my network is to increase privacy andd security for any device that is on my network.

 <h2>Why I Created My Own DNS Server</h2>
-For this home lab project, I will be utilizing Adguard Home to create my very own DNS Server.
-This will provide my network with a few benefits that will increase security on my private network.
-Some of those benefits include:
-Ad Blocking
-Privacy protection
-Parental controls and filtering
-Protection against trackers and phishing
-This is a great way to implement rules of safety on the internet especially if multiple people who are on my personal network are not privy to the dangers of the web.
-Adguard Home specifically provides an easy way for users to create a home server without needing an actual rack system or expensive gear to incorporate a DNS server.
-You can host the DNS server on a cloud provider or follow my path in which I have a Raspberry Pi 5 set up to provide the DNS functionality.

 Creating my own DNS server will allow me to control my network's domain name resolution process.
-To dive deeper, having my own DNS server grants me the capabilities of performance and security.
+To dive deeper, having my own DNS server grants me the capabilities of privacy and security.
+There are even very small instances of performance boosts that can be observed.
 Some of the benefits of having my own DNS server are as follows:

+- AD Blocking
+- DNS Request Blocking
+- Reduced Risk of Malware/Phishing
+- Safe Search
+- Parental Controls
+- DNS Rewrites
+- Very Slight Performance Boost
--
+- Much More!

+Like stated before, this is a great way to take out some of the guesswork of avoiding ads, trackers, and the wild west of what we call the internet.
+The imposed rules, filters, and blocklists will automate security practices.
+This project also has a sleek dashboard similar to that of a SIEM tool that I can use to monitor incoming and outgoing traffic.
+Although the DNS server will intervene when told to do so, this does not take away all the responsibility from the user who is accessing the network and internet.
+Anyone on my network must still practice safe measures.
+Coming up, I will show what a natural ad query request looks like and how my computer responds to it compared to its response to an ad query with our DNS server in place and active.

 <br />

-<h2>Languages and Utilities Used</h2>
+<h2>Wireshark: Reviewing DNS Requests Before My DNS Server Is Set Up</h2>

+- <b>PowerShell</b>
+- <b>Diskpart</b>

+<h2>Wireshark: Reviewing DNS Requests After My DNS Server Is Set Up</h2>

 - <b>PowerShell</b>
 - <b>Diskpart</b>